Sparse Coding with Multi-Layer Decoders using Variance Regularization: Results and Analysis

-\textbf{LISTA and Linear Decoders: Denoising~~} We evaluate the performance of the encoders trained to predict sparse codes in SDL and VDL models on the downstream task of denoising.
+We evaluate the performance of SDL and VDL autoencoders on the downstream task of denoising.
 In this setup, we corrupt the input images by adding Gaussian noise and proceed with computing their corresponding sparse codes through amortized inference using the encoder.
 We then feed these codes to the decoder to obtain reconstructions of the noisy inputs.

-Figure \ref{fig:eval-denoising-MNIST} shows the reconstructions of the original images and of images corrupted with Gaussian noise with zero mean standard deviation $\sigma = 1$ using encoders trained with the SDL and VDL dictionaries from Figure \ref{fig:SDL-sp-high} and \ref{fig:VDL-sp-high}.
+Figure \ref{fig:eval-denoising-MNIST} shows the reconstructions of MNIST test set images and of the same images corrupted with Gaussian noise with zero mean and standard deviations $\sigma = 1$ and $\sigma = 1.5$ using the SDL and VDL models in Figures \ref{fig:SDL-sp-high} and \ref{fig:VDL-sp-high}.
 We observe that both SDL and VDL models are able to produce reconstructions which are closer to samples from the manifold of training data than to the noisy inputs.
 This implies that the sparse coding systems have learned to detect features useful for the data they are trained on and cannot reconstruct random noise, as desired.

-Table \ref{tab:den} shows a summary of the reconstruction quality of images with varying levels of Gaussian noise corruption for encoders from SDL and VDL models over 5 random seeds.
-Both the SDL and VDL encoders are able to produce codes from corrupted inputs $y_{\sigma}$ which, when passed through their corresponding decoders, produce outputs $\hat{y}_{\sigma}$ that are less noisy than the corrupted inputs.
-This observation is significant considering the fact that the sparse auto-encoders in our experiments are not explicitly trained to perform denoising.

 SDL and VDL models trained on ImageNet patches are also robust to the addition of Gaussian noise to their inputs.
-This is evident in Figure \ref{fig:eval-denoising-ImNet} which contains reconstructions $\hat{y}$ and $\hat{y}_{\sigma}$ of images $y$ and their noisy version $y_{\sigma}$ for an SDL model and a VDL model with similar average sparsity in the codes they produce.
+This is evident in Figure \ref{fig:eval-denoising-ImNet} which contains reconstructions $\tilde{\displaystyle \vy}$ and $\tilde{\displaystyle \vy}_{\sigma}$ of images $\displaystyle \vy$ and their noisy version $\displaystyle \vy_{\sigma}$ for the SDL and VDL models from Figures \ref{fig:SDL-imnet-sp-low} and \ref{fig:VDL-imnet-sp-low} which produce codes with similar sparsity on average.

-\textbf{Ablation: no variance regularization~~} In experiments without applying our variance regularization strategy on the sparse representations or fixing the norms of the dictionary's columns, we observe a collapse in the $l_1$ norms of the sparse codes.
-This indicates that VDL is an effective alternative strategy to SDL for preventing collapse.
+Table \ref{tab:den} shows a summary of the reconstruction quality of images with varying levels of Gaussian noise corruption when they are passed through SDL and VDL autoencoders.
+The results are evaluated on the test set over 5 random seeds.
+Both the SDL and VDL encoders are able to produce codes from corrupted inputs $\displaystyle \vy_{\sigma}$ which, when passed through their corresponding decoders, produce outputs $\tilde{\displaystyle \vy}_{\sigma}$ that are less noisy than the corrupted inputs.
+This observation is significant since the sparse autoencoders in our experiments are not explicitly trained to perform denoising.